ajihyf/node-addon-api-helper/doc/mix_with_napi.md

 ## ScriptWrappable

-`NapiHelper::ScriptWrappable` is a replacement of `Napi::ObjectWrap` which provides a way to bind native class to JavaScript object.
+`naah::ScriptWrappable` is a replacement of `Napi::ObjectWrap` which provides a way to bind native class to JavaScript object.

 ```cpp
 template <typename T>